DevPoodle/yt-example-projects/3d_pixel_art_effect/README.md

 # godot-3d-pixel-art
-An example of how to implement a 3d pixel art effect in Godot using shaders.
-Full tutorial in this video: https://youtu.be/dHbqsr-KjOg.
+An example of how to implement a 3d pixel art effect in Godot using shaders